 The next step was to transfer everything between the bags and re-organize what I could send back to Atlanta.
 The final step was to convince Delta to send the un-needed bag back to Atlanta for me.
-I went to the Delta counter and they were most unhelpful, despite the copy of my record locator from Atlanta with the baggage supervisor’s ok to send my bag back on the next Delta plane.
+The Delta counter was most unhelpful, despite the copy of my record locator from Atlanta with the baggage supervisor’s ok to send my bag back on the next Delta plane.

 They sent me back to the Air France baggage claim office where, by now, I was a regular and I may or may not have told a little white lie about how the Delta counter sent me down there for them to check it on the next Delta flight.
 Between that and the copy of the record locator I showed the agent, he took care of it without much of a fuss.

 Now, if I can just locate Theresa’s bag when I land in Naples today (allegedly, it arrived there yesterday) and work out the same arrangement to get it back to Atlanta safe and sound, we’ll be in business.
 And then I can resume having fun on this darn vacation!!

 I guess I shouldn’t have gotten my hopes up because when I landed in Naples this afternoon, Theresa’s bag was nowhere to be found…surprise, surprise.
 The agent at the Alitalia baggage service office was a walking, talking explanation for why the airline is going bankrupt.
 Absolutely useless.